tc39/proposal-regexp-v-flag/README.md

 - [Ecmarkup source](https://github.com/tc39/ecma262/pull/2418)
 - [HTML version](https://arai-a.github.io/ecma262-compare/?pr=2418)

-(We developed the draft spec changes in a [Google Doc](https://docs.google.com/document/d/1Tbv3hfX9CxQtzH9r-JdxJsQZhmmDsidRUKKxg345JV0/edit), but all of the changes from there are now in the pull request.
-There are just a few discussion threads left in the doc that we will resolve.
-Please review the pull request and the HTML diffs.)
+(We initially developed the draft spec changes in a [Google Doc](https://docs.google.com/document/d/1Tbv3hfX9CxQtzH9r-JdxJsQZhmmDsidRUKKxg345JV0/edit), but later moved all of the changes from there to the pull request.)

 Integration with the `pattern` attribute in the HTML Standard: https://github.com/whatwg/html/pull/7908